The night Cristiano Ronaldo’s ego almost sent Portugal crashing out of Euro 2024

 The striker Arsenal missed out on signing this summer, Benjamin Sesko, could have snatched victory at the death, after a blunder from Pepe, up well past his bed time, but Costa made a smart stop.

-The script writers must also not have stayed up late as a true redemption story, Josip Ilicic, saw his first spot kick saved, and Slovenia next recovered.
+The script writers must also not have stayed up late as a true redemption story, Josip Ilicic, saw his first spot kick saved, and Slovenia never recovered.

 Ronaldo looked hesitant as he placed his shootout spot kick down, but this time he found the net.
 Portugal sailed through from there on in, thanks to Costa’s insane reflexes.
 The celebrations were wild, with one man more reserved than everyone else.
 Perhaps let this be a lesson, Cristiano, if you want to make everything about you, there may not always be a happy ending.